Updated June 17, 2022

 - 2005 Yamaha V-star 650 Classic – $2,965

 Use these prices as a guide and a starting place for negotiations, but expect some variance based on where you’re looking.
 Depending on your circumstances, you maybe be able to get some of these bikes for even cheaper than the prices I listed.

 Don’t forget: Save Money for Motorcycle Gear & Training!

-Now that you have a starting point for a motorcycle to buy, it’s incredibly important to save money for gear.
-Motorcycle gear is what keeps your skin on your body, your brain in place, and your bones in one piece.
+Now that you know where to start searching for a motorcycle to buy, it’s incredibly important to save money for gear.
+Motorcycle gear is what keeps your skin on your body, your brain in place, and your bones together.